adizanni/floor3d-card/README.md

 At the end of your modeling, you need to export the files in obj format using '3D View \ Export to OBJ format ...', specify the folder where you want to store the output (be careful there are multiple files)
 Copy the full set of files (minimum is the .obj file and .mtl file) to a sub folder of /config/www in Home assistant.
 Be aware that when you remove objects from the model the object ids get reassigned: This meanse that after a modification and re-export of your model it is possible you need to redo the bindings with the new object names.
 I'm trying to find solutions (https://github.com/adizanni/floor3d-card/issues/7) or workaround, but it is not an easy task.It could be a good practice to make the objects invisble instead of removing them (not yet tested if this solution preserves the objects ids).
 If you want to have an object that groups together other objects (ex a mannequin is composed by 100s of objects you want to treat it as one), you can follow this trick: https://community.home-assistant.io/t/live-3d-floor-plan-with-interactive-objects/301549/78?u=adizanni.
+Based on some feedback there are some open issues which I will try to fix, please follow these rules if you want things to go smooth:

+- Place the upper left corner of your 2D floor model at 0,0 coordinates otherwise the camera setting will work weirdly (due to calculation on the coordinates that I need to fix)

 When you are finished,  configure a new card (either in panel mode or regular) with the following options: